avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 3. Face Palm emoji which signifies frustration or  disappointment
 4. @mention of twitter user realDonaldTrump

-In order to improve the accuracy when processing the tweet data with TextBlob, I first clean the text data by:
+In order to improve the accuracy when processing the tweet data with TextBlob, I first clean the text by:
- - change uppercase letters to lowercase
+ - changing uppercase letters to lowercase
- - remove punctuation and emojis
+ - removing punctuation and emojis
- - remove consecutive spaces
+ - removing consecutive spaces
- - remove hyperlinks
+ - removing hyperlinks
- - remove newlines
+ - removing newlines
- - emove retweet account when tweets are retweeted.
+ - removing retweet account when tweets are retweeted.

 #### Use Regex to clean the data: